Self-Directed IRA Guide: How to Get Started

 Unlock the Potential for Higher ROI— Alternative Investments

 Why leave your money at the mercy of the market?
-With a self-directed IRA, you can invest in specific assets such as a private company or tax liens.
+With a self directed retirement account, you can invest in specific assets such as a private company or tax liens.
 But you can also invest in other non-traditional assets , like real estate or an LLC, that have the potential for a higher rate of return.
 And, you don't have to transfer all your account, you can leave your mutual fund or other retirement assets with the existing IRA providers.

 Alternative investments are the major benefit of opening a self-directed IRA.
 By investing in these assets, you can further diversify your portfolio, capitalize on any industry knowledge, and protect your savings from a volatile stock market or unpredictable changes in the economy.
 In fact, one of the best investments in a self-directed IRA is real estate.